Let’s visit Numberland

 What is Let’s visit Numberland?

-We simply play that numbers are alive and have a home – just like us!
+We develop the story that numbers are alive and have a home – just like us!

 We build and explore this home, which happens to be packed with maths, connecting to whatever we find interesting or useful…

-We bring in anything children like: stories, playing, crafting, exploring …
+We bring in anything children like: stories, playing, crafting, exploring, songs, active games, …

 That way, Numberland helps to build a bridge from the imaginative and emotional world of 3 to 5 year olds over to the formal, abstract language of maths.
 Supporting a thorough understanding of essential basic maths plus confidence and motivation.
 Engaging, opening and preparing for any further maths to come.

-You can use it as a group activity or as individual work (or both), bilingualism, SEN, inclusion, therapy.
+You can use it as a group activity or as individual work (or both), for your continuous provision, in a bilingualism context, for SEN, inclusion, therapy.

 For maximum flexibility, you can choose among large and small, coloured and b/w resources.